-AMD has come out and said that it doesn’t make any sense to be taking a leaf out of ARM’s book by using something similar to big.LITTLE tech for Ryzen desktop CPUs, at least not in the near future – which is a not so subtle way of casting doubt on Intel’s processor plans.
+AMD has come out and said that it doesn’t make any sense to be taking a leaf out of Arm’s book by using something similar to the chipmaker's big.LITTLE tech for Ryzen desktop CPUs, at least not in the near future – which is a not-so-subtle way of casting doubt on Intel’s processor plans.

 - Here are the best gaming PCs